EliAndrewC/l7r/setting/l7r.md

 The Order of Bishamon refers to the network of temples, monasteries, and shrines devoted to Bishamon throughout Damasu lands.
 Each domain in Lion lands has its own Order of Bishamon with its own Grand Abbot.

-Sometimes people refer to "the Order of Bishamon" and mean the general system of all Bishamon-related religious institutions across the entire Empire, but most of the time anyone talking any particular Order is referring to the institution within that domain.
+Sometimes people refer to "the Order of Bishamon" and mean the general system of all Bishamon-related religious institutions across the entire Empire, but most of the time anyone talking about any particular Order is referring to the institution within that domain.

 Although the Order of Bishamon in Damasu lands will sometimes send gifts and offerings to the Order of Bishamon in the Akodo domain, this is more infrequent and informal than the rigid expectation of taxes which exist between the Damasu house government and the ruling Akodo house.